The Story of Admiral Yi Sun Sin

 The total price includes:

-All transportation from Seoul to Ansan, Geoje, Tongyeong, Namhae, Yeso, Haenam, wando and back to Seoul for 4 days (Van or SUV)
+All transportation from Seoul to Ansan, Geoje, Tongyeong, Namhae, Yeso, Haenam, and in Jeju

 The total price does not include: